Ben Is Back: Plot

 Telling her she does not know the real "him," Ben reveals that his sponsor told him not to return home and that he did not get the drugs Holly found from a girl at the support group but rather hidden in the attic above his younger siblings' bedroom.
 Leaving Holly stranded at a gas station, he goes to meet Clayton.
 Ben tries to buy his dog back, but Clayton says Ben must do a drug run for him.

 Meanwhile, Holly goes to Maggie's mom for help, who gives her a med kit for reviving a person who has suffered an overdose and her car keys to go find Ben.
 She tracks down Spencer, giving him drugs she had confiscated from Ben earlier, in exchange for him telling her where he might be.

 Ben completes the mission and gets Ponce back, but Clayton also gives him some drugs in return.
 Driving out to an abandoned barn, he parks on the side of the road.
 He leaves Ponce in the car with a note asking whoever finds it to call his mom.

 After looking for Ben all night, Holly is overwrought and goes to a police station.
-While there, she receives a call from a man who found Ponce, driving out to retrieve him.
-Holly follows Ponce to the barn where she finds Ben unconscious, having taken the drugs from Clayton.
-Holly uses the kit and desperately tries to revive him, while sobbing for him to "come back" to her.
+While there, she receives a call from a man who found Ponce, and drives out to retrieve him.
+Holly follows Ponce to the barn where she finds Ben unconscious, after having taken the drugs from Clayton.
+She uses the kit and desperately tries to revive him, while sobbing for him to "come back" to her.
 After a few minutes, Ben takes a breath.